SharkelDarya/bookstore-database-populator/README.md

 ## Project Structure
 ### **`connector_db.py`**
 - File contains the ConnectorDB class, which serves as a connector to the Oracle database.
-It provides methods to establish a connection, execute SQL queries, insert data from CSV files into the database, and close the connection.
+It provides methods to establish a connection, execute SQL queries, close the connection and insert data from CSV files into the database and create file inserts.txt which stores all executed queries.

 ### **`csv_writer.py`**
 - File contains the CSVWriter class, responsible for generating data and creating CSV files for each table.